 Some urban hotels have swimming pools on their rooftops.
 Heading to one of them on a hot day sounds like an ideal plan, right?
 You won't miss the beach thanks to these outdoor pools which are a plus when it comes to choosing accommodation.
 Sit back, relax and enjoy!

-Here are just some of the city's hotels with pools: Hotel NH Collection Madrid Colón, located along the "Golden Mile" in the Barrio de Salamanca neighbourhood; Catalonia Gran Vía, found in an early 20th-century building; Hotel Emperador in the heart of Gran Vía avenue; VP Plaza España Design with its incredible views; and Hotel Santo Domingo, which you'll find right in the city centre.
-Don’t miss the infinity pool at The Madrid EDITION, a hotel that recently opened in Plaza de las Descalzas.
+Here are just some of the city's hotels with pools: Hotel NH Collection Madrid Colón, located along the "Golden Mile" in the Barrio de Salamanca neighbourhood; Catalonia Gran Vía, found in an early 20th-century building; Hotel Emperador in the heart of Gran Vía avenue; VP Plaza España Design with its incredible views.
+Don’t miss the infinity pool at The Madrid Edition, a hotel that recently opened in Plaza de las Descalzas; the pool on the rooftop of UMusic Hotel Madrid, close to the Puerta del Sol; and the outdoor pool at Pestana CR7 Gran Vía Madrid.

 In the midst of summer, the city gets dolled up and becomes full of life ready to enjoy its traditional parties.
 Zarzuela, music, concerts, chotis dancing, competitions and gastronomic tastings are just some of the many leisure activities that are scheduled during the season.